A 12-month full-time program, designed to meet the needs of graduates, with lectures taking place mainly during the morning or in the afternoon:

 This course addresses investment and financial issues arising from personal wealth management activities.
 The course starts with an introduction of the financial planning industry and the regulatory framework, and it then deals with topics required for the construction of a comprehensive financial plan, including identification of client financial status and goals, asset allocation, securities trading, managed funds, risk management and insurance, superannuation, estate planning and social security.

-- Human Resource Management (Managing People in Shipping)
+- Human Resource Management in Shipping

 People management deals with the study of psychological and behavioral principles and their application to individuals and groups within organizations.
 Because work within organizations is accomplished by and through people, we will focus on analyzing and understanding factors that impact the behavior of individuals and groups, and on applications that develop your personal effectiveness.
 The course also aims at familiarizing students with the wider context of Human Resource Management (HRM) and Organizational Behaviour (OB) in the shipping industry.
 The subjects covered throughout the lectures will introduce students to the current way of managing employees in shipping, aiming at applying HR and Ob principles in this particular sector.